Associate Vice President and Dean

 Henry T. Frierson is Associate Vice President and Dean of the Graduate School.
-He oversees the Division of Graduate Student Affairs, which includes the Offices of Graduate Minority Programs, Graduate International Outreach and Graduate Professional Development and the Office of Graduate Academic Affairs, which includes the offices of Graduate Editorial, Graduate Student Records, and Data Management.
+He oversees the Division of Graduate Student Affairs, which includes the Offices of Graduate Diversity Initiatives, Graduate International Outreach and Graduate Professional Development and the Office of Graduate Academic Affairs, which includes the offices of Graduate Editorial, Graduate Student Records, and Data Management.

 In addition, he is a professor of educational psychology at the University of Florida (UF).
 He received his bachelor’s and master’s degrees in psychology and educational psychology, respectively, from Wayne State University (Detroit, Michigan); and his Ph.D. in educational psychology from Michigan State University (East Lansing).

 In recognition of excellence in research and graduate student support, Dr. Frierson has been named a 2014 American Educational Research Association (AERA) Fellow.
 Fellows are nominated by their peers, selected and recommended by the Fellows Committee, and approved by the AERA Council, the Association’s elected governing group.

 Before coming to UF, Dr. Frierson worked at the University of North Carolina at Chapel Hill, where he was a professor of educational psychology and director of the Research Education Support Program, a large multi-faceted initiative largely funded by the National Science Foundation (NSF) and the National Institute of Health (NIH).
 These initiatives provide support to minority undergraduate students as they pursue quality research, graduate students completing research for their Ph.D., and undergraduate students participating in full-time summer research experience.